 New tires are an inevitable expense, but telling when it’s time to get new tires may not be widespread knowledge to all drivers.
 Conflicting information from friends and family, from what you read online, etc. may make diagnosing your tire situation a dubious task.

 Here are the five telltale signs you should check to determine if you need new tires.

-Insert a quarter upside down into the tread.
+To test tire tread depth insert a quarter upside down into the tread.
 If it doesn’t cover George Washington’s hairline, it means the tread is less than 4/32 of an inch deep, and it’s about time to bite the bullet and get new tires.
 In many states, just 2/32 of an inch is considered the minimum legal tread depth.
 However, more tread is safer.

 Tests conducted showed a car going 70 miles per hour with tread of 2/32 of an inch took 5.9 seconds to stop and required a distance nearly double that of a vehicle with new tires.
 Meanwhile, with treads that were 4/32 of an inch, while it still took 100 feet more to stop and 1.2 seconds longer, this was much better than what was achieved with the minimal 2/32 of an inch tread.

 No matter how rock-solid the tires were when you first purchased them, time leaves its mark.
 With age, rubber becomes brittle.
 In addition, the tire’s reinforcing cords can weaken over time.
 It’s important to know how often to replace your tires.
 Even if the tread appears intact, most manufacturers advise you to replace your tires after six years.